-ENVIRONMENTAL SCIENCE (MANDATORY COURSE)
+ENVIRONMENTAL SCIENCE (Mandatory Course)

-Duration of SEE 2 Hours
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per week 2 Hours 50 Marks 0 Marks 0

-SEE 50 Marks

-CIE 0 Marks

-Credits 0

-1. To equip the students with inputs on the environment, natural resources and their conservation.

-- 2. To study the interrelationship between the living organisms and the natural environment and also to enable the students to understand the structure and functioning of the ecosystems.
+- 1. To equip the students with inputs on the environment, natural resources and their conservation. - 2.
+To study the interrelationship between the living organisms and the natural environment and also to enable the students to understand the structure and functioning of the ecosystems.
 To understand the importance of biodiversity and create awareness on its threats and conservation strategies. - 3.
 To enable the students become aware of pollution of various environmental segments including their causes, effects, and control measures.
 To create awareness about environmental legislations in the context of national conventions.